 A yaw-rope ferry leads across the Elbe, which allows the continuation of the cycle tour into the Brandenburg area of the Black Elster or on the East Elbe cycle path.
 By the way, the yaw-rope ferry gets along with the energy of the river.
 By means of a yaw rope fixed above on the eastern bank and a variable rope triangle on the ferry itself, the ferryman can place the boat body at an angle against the current so that the ferry, drifting on the rope, reaches the other bank.
 This way the ferry can bring several cars or even combine harvesters and tractors over the river.

-Elstermeadows, Elbe- Cycle path or Süd-Heide – where do you go from here?
+Elstermeadows, Elbe- Cycle path or southern Heathland – where do you go from here?

 Belgern offers accommodation in several guesthouses, which are mainly used by the cycle tourists on the Elbe cycle path.
-So there are various options for continuing the cycle tour after one (or even two) exciting days in the northern part of the Dahlener Heide and quarters in Belgern: In the southern part of the Dahlener Heide with Schmannewitz and Dahlen, on the Elbe Cycle Path or with the ferry across and on in Brandenburg
+So there are various options for continuing the cycle tour after one (or even two) exciting days in the northern part of the Dahlener Heide and quarters in Belgern: In the southern part of the Dahlener Heide with Schmannewitz and Dahlen, on the Elbe Cycle Path north for example to Dessau – Wörlitz Garden Estate or with the ferry across and on in Brandenburg

 Travel tips for the northern Dahlener Heide